junxit/us-congress-bills-116/bill.md

 >       - **(v)** increased redundancy using dissimilar cybersecurity technologies; and
 >       - **(vi)** grid architectures that use autonomous functions to limit control vulnerabilities; and
 >     - **(F)** recommend methods or metrics to document changes in risks associated with system designs and architectures.
->   - **(3)** *Consultation* In conducting the study, the Secretary shall consult with energy sector stakeholders, academic and private sector researchers, the private sector, and other relevant stakeholders.
+>   - **(3)** *Consultation* In conducting the study, the Secretary shall consult with energy sector stakeholders, academic researchers, the private sector, and other relevant stakeholders.
 >   - **(4)** *Report* Not later than 24 months after the date of enactment of the Grid Security Research and Development Act, the Secretary shall submit the study to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.
 >
 > ## § 1317.
 Definitions